Denhonator/KHPCSpeedrunTools/2FMMods/readme.md

 ### LoadSaveMenu:
 - Allows the in game opening of the save/load menu where possible
-- Normally opens with just start, during x opens with start + R2 (or equivalent on your input device)
+- Normally opens with just start, during x opens with Start + R2 (or equivalent on your input device)

 ### QuickHP0:
 - Instantly set your HP to 0